Reviewing Autoscope Technologies (AATC) and Its Competitors

 Profitability

-This table compares Autoscope Technologies and its competitors’ net margins, return on equity and return on assets.
+This table compares Autoscope Technologies and its rivals’ net margins, return on equity and return on assets.

 |Net Margins